 5) Have Dinner Together.
 Eating meals together is a form of bonding as old as society itself.
 Make the time to eat together.
 During dinner, talk of interests, goals and dreams.
 If you are in the middle of an argument, or your relationship is tense, let dinnertime be time when you can pause the fighting and just enjoy each other's company.

 6) Fun And Frolicking.
-There’s a lot of work that has to be done before the fun begins.
+Look, the hard work must get done before the fun begins.
 Just like when you were a kid and you had to do homework before you could play, you’ve got to clean up the bitterness and resentments before you can have fun.

-Once you do, think of something that is totally wild, fun and possibly irresponsible.
-It should be something you'd never do otherwise, like making out in public.
+But once you do—think of something totally wild, fun and (possibly irresponsible) to try as a couple.
+Make it something you'd never do otherwise, like making out in public.
 The important thing is that it be fun, exciting and in line with your values.

 Sponsored by WeTV's Marriage Boot Camp: Reality Stars